cal-itp/eligibility-server/docs/deployment/infrastructure.md

 ## Making changes

-Terraform is [`plan`](https://www.terraform.io/cli/commands/plan)'d when code is pushed to any branch on GitHub, then [`apply`](https://www.terraform.io/cli/commands/apply)'d when merged to `dev`.
+Terraform is [`plan`](https://www.terraform.io/cli/commands/plan)'d when code is pushed to any branch on GitHub, then [`apply`](https://www.terraform.io/cli/commands/apply)'d when merged to `main`.
 While other automation for this project is done through GitHub Actions, we use an Azure Pipeline (above) for a couple of reasons:

 - Easier authentication with the Azure API using a service connnection
 - Log output is hidden, avoiding accidentally leaking secrets